yzhao062/pyod/docs/index.rst

 [7] Kriegel, H.P. and Zimek, A., 2008, August.
 Angle-based outlier detection in high-dimensional data.
 In *KDD '08*, pp. 444-452.
 ACM.

 [8] Y. Zhao and M.K.
 Hryniewicki, "XGBOD: Improving Supervised Outlier Detection with Unsupervised Representation Learning," *IEEE International Joint Conference on Neural Networks*, 2018.

+[9] Lazarevic, A. and Kumar, V., 2005, August.
+Feature bagging for outlier detection.
+In *KDD '05*.
+2005.

 ==================